 With the unpleasant prediction of more devastating weather patterns over the next twenty years (and beyond), safety and resilience are becoming top priorities for builders in disaster-prone areas.
-A company based in Hawai’i has taken a traditional building style that traces its roots back to indigenous Polynesian, Japanese and African cultures, and applied 21st century principles to create sustainable prefab dwellings that hold up to earthquakes, hurricanes and high water.
-Tim Cornell began building his Pole Houses in 1988 and now offers five basic plans as well as customized plans for buyers with specific needs.
+A company based in Hawaii has taken a traditional building style that traces its roots back to indigenous Polynesian, Japanese, and African cultures, and applied 21st century principles to create sustainable prefab dwellings that hold up to earthquakes, hurricanes and high water.
+Tim Cornell began building his PoleHouses in 1988 and now offers both building plans, and prefabricated pole house kits.

-Most exciting to me is the upcoming product from Pole Houses, called the Solar Powered P-Pod.
-From what I can tell, this is an entirely off-grid modular home with a wide variety of layouts and the option to design your home online using a Flash modeling system.
+One of the most exciting products created by PoleHouses is the Solar Powered P-Pod.
+This is an entirely off-grid modular home with a wide variety of layouts ,and the option to design your home online using a Flash modeling system.

 Sonoma Country Houses in Healdsburg CA has designed and built several custom poles houses.
 They are currently designing a smaller designed model with a vented clerestory for insulation.
 This footprint can be adapted with three designs.
 One is the classic Japanese Pole House, one a Craftsman Bungalow with dormers in lieu of the clerestory, and a more modern "Sea Ranch" design after the Northern california coastal community.
 They have a website at www.sonomacountryhouses.com.

 I have been trying to contact Polehouses.com for several weeks, do they still exist?
 Any info would be appreciated. thanks, DBM

 It appears this topic has died.

 Tim, I can not seem to open your contact page on your polehouses.com website.
 I am looking for more information on your homes.
 Thanks for your help.
 Greg Cozzi